-When you perform a digital zoom operation, the camera manipulates the image data to enlarge the center of the image.
-Unlike optical zoom, an image enlarged with digital zoom appears coarser than the original.
+- When you perform a digital zoom operation, the camera manipulates the image data to enlarge the center of the image.
+Unlike optical zoom, an image enlarged with digital zoom appears coarser than the original. - Digital zoom is not supported while date stamping ("Date" or "Date&Time") is turned on (page 122).